SametAhmetSahin/SametAhmetSahin/README.md

 ```
 > I'm a freshman at the Kocaeli University and my major is Computer Science, referred to as Computer Engineering officially.
 > I'm planning to become a Linux SysAdmin, and do GameDev as a hobby.
+Although it looks like my current job is also going out of its path for devops and IT in general.
-> I currently manage a production server for my school, create and provide solutions and services for the users.
+> I currently manage a production server for my school, and I create and provide solutions and services for the users.
 > I use Godot for game development.
 > Terminal is cool.
 And efficient.
+> And so is Linux.
 > _
 ```